tonytw1/nominatim-ac/README.md

 An improvement would probably involve indexing the more structured output of the `get_addressdata` function.

-### Implementation
-Java / Spring Boot and Elasticsearch.

-Reads from a populated Nominatim 3.7 postgres database and indexes into an Elasticsearch 7.8 index.

 ### Also see

 photon (http://photon.komoot.de/) takes a similar approach and is production ready.